Wondering if the World Trigger

 Based on analysis of its official publication history, the key is understanding the difference between its official schedule and its actual release cadence.
-This guide breaks down the author’s health, the manga’s publication history, and exactly how to track releases so you’re never left guessing.
+This guide breaks down the author’s health, the

 Key Facts

-- Author’s Health is Key: The primary reason for breaks is the poor physical health of the creator, Daisuke Ashihara, who has dealt with conditions like cervical spondylosis.
+manga is officially in a monthly magazine, but frequent planned breaks make its release pattern less consistent, a decision made to protect the author’s health.- Author’s Health is Key: The primary reason for breaks is the poor physical health of the creator, Daisuke Ashihara, who has dealt with conditions like cervical spondylosis.

 - Moved from Weekly to Monthly: The series was originally in the weekly Weekly Shonen Jump but moved to the monthly Jump SQ in 2018 to create a more sustainable schedule.

-- Official Sources are Best: The most reliable news on breaks comes directly from the official World Trigger X (Twitter) account (@W_Trigger_off) and the MANGA Plus app.
+- Official Sources are Best: The most reliable news on breaks comes directly from the official World Trigger X (Twitter) account (@W_Trigger_off) and the

-- Over 15 Million Copies Sold: Despite its irregular schedule, World Trigger remains highly popular, with industry analysis revealing it has sold over 15 million copies worldwide as of 2026.
+MANGA Plus app.- Over 15 Million Copies Sold: Despite its irregular schedule, World Trigger remains highly popular, with industry analysis revealing it has sold over 15 million copies worldwide as of 2026.

 Is the World Trigger Manga Really Monthly?
 A 2026 Guide to Its Schedule

 The official answer is yes, but the reality is more complex.
 World Trigger is officially serialized in Jump SQ, which is a monthly magazine published by Shueisha.
-However, due to the author’s ongoing health concerns, the manga frequently takes scheduled one-month hiatuses.
-This means that while it’s intended to be monthly, a new chapter does not appear in every single issue of the magazine, creating what fans experience as an irregular or bimonthly schedule at times.
+However, due to the author’s ongoing health concerns, the

 This “yes, but” reality is the most important thing for any fan to understand.
 The breaks are not a sign of trouble for the series; rather, they are a planned part of its production to ensure the long-term health of its creator and the continuation of the story.
 The move to a monthly magazine was a deliberate step to provide a more manageable pace compared to its original weekly schedule.

 Ultimately, the best way to think about the World Trigger [also known by its Japanese abbreviation, “WorTri”] publication is as a series with a monthly release slot that is utilized approximately every other month.
-This manages expectations and helps fans appreciate the chapters when they are released, knowing the time is used to maintain both the author’s wellbeing and the manga’s high quality.
+This manages expectations and helps fans appreciate the chapters when they are released, knowing the time is used to maintain both the author’s wellbeing and the

 Why Does the World Trigger Manga Take So Many Breaks?

 The decision to incorporate regular breaks is a proactive measure supported by the publisher, Shueisha.
 It allows Ashihara to manage his condition while continuing to write and draw his complex story.
 For fans, this means that patience is key.
-The breaks ensure the manga can continue long-term, rather than facing an indefinite hiatus or an abrupt ending due to author burnout or health decline.
+The breaks ensure the

 While health is the primary cause, there are other reasons for an occasional hiatus.
 The main drivers for breaks can be summarized as: